EnvisionDoc/enos_fundamental_en/resourcemanagement/reference.md

 # Resource Specification

+This topic introduces specification of standard resource instances that can be managed online and the available options for resource items.

-## Stream Analytics Computing Resources
+## Stream Analytics Computing Resource

 Multiple resource specifications are available to meet the requirements of different data amounts and processing efficiency.
 Resource specifications and corresponding data processing capabilities are as follows: